WasteManager/Splunk-Install/Install.md

   - firewall-cmd --zone=public --add-port=8000/tcp --permanent
   - firewall-cmd --zone=public --add-port=8089/tcp --permanent (or use ^8000^8089)
   - firewall-cmd --zone=public --add-port=9997/tcp --permanent (or use ^8089^9997)
+  - firewall-cmd --zone=public --add-port=9100/tcp --permanent #9100 being used for replication port for indexers
   - firewall-cmd --zone=public --add-port=8191/tcp --permanent (critical for kvstore[where clusterd knowledged objects to replicated too])
   - firewall-cmd --reload #rereads to make what a change, (puts things in effect)